home ga/dep edit page issue tracker

-: direct object
+dobj: direct object

-label is used to mark the relationship between a verb and its direct object.
+The obj label is used to mark the relationship between a verb and its direct object.

 Examples

-Bhailigh siad eolas ‘They collected information’
+Bhailigh siad eolas ‘They collected information

 Note that the object of an infinitival phrase occurs before the infinitive form (Verbal Noun), despite Irish being a VSO language.